Nealelab/preimp_qc/README.rst

-This have been moved to: https://github.com/atgu/GWASpy
+The work has been moved to: https://github.com/atgu/GWASpy
 =================================================================

 preimp_qc